The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 Exact Match keywords ultimately offer the best compromise between lead quality and price.

-Phrase and MBM fall somewhere in the middle, getting you decent lead costs, but also helping to boost your overall lead volume.
+Phrase falls somewhere in the middle, getting you decent lead costs but also helping to boost your overall lead volume.

 It’s important to understand what percentage of your account you should be dedicating to each match type.

 There’s no perfect balance – it depends on your business.
-Let’s look at some different AdWords strategies, and how we might tailor our account to meet those goals.
+Let’s look at different Google Ads strategies and how we might tailor our account to meet those goals.

 Strategy 1: Maximize Leads, Don’t Worry About Lead Costs